TrellixVulnTeam/tequ-tf2-ca-training-pipeline_SPZF/README.md

 # Using the model

-Model files can be loaded and executed for example in Node-RED with
+Model files can be loaded and executed for example in Node-RED.

+Examples are available in following repositories:

 https://github.com/juhaautioniemi/win10-nodered-tensorflow